Ashot I of Iberia

 Ashot I the Great (აშოტ I დიდი ashot I didi) (died 826/830) was a presiding prince of Iberia (modern Georgia), first of the Bagratid family to have attained to this office c.
-813. From his base in Tao-Klarjeti, he fought to enlarge the Bagratid territories and sought the Byzantine protectorate against the Arab encroachment until being murdered c.
+813. From his base in Tao-Klarjeti, he fought to enlarge the Bagratid territories and sought the Byzantine protectorate against the Arab Muslim encroachment until being murdered c.
 826. Ashot is also known as Ashot I Kouropalates for the Byzantine title of kouropalates that he bore.
 A patron of Christian culture and a friend of the church, he has been canonized by the Georgian Orthodox Church.